Matitzo/The-use-of-artificial-intelligence-algorithms-for-data-processing-in-the-GIS-environment/README.md

 To collect training samples of graves from images I used ArcGIS Pro.
 Their total number was 2353.
 The samples had to be various: small graves, big graves, in different colors, shaded and not shaded etc.

 ## Training deep learning model:
-This proces was also made in ArcGIS Pro using Python and ArcGIS library: arcpy (code on page 42).
+This proces was also made in ArcGIS Pro using Python and ArcGIS library: arcpy (code in file: Training_Deep_Learning_Model_Code).
 As deep learning model I used Mask-RCNN because it allows to get the localistaion and shape (poligon) of every detected object.

 Avarage precision of trained model: 46.1% (it's not hight but it was enough to get good results).